 Ice caves are formed when subterranean rivers of summer meltwater cut through glacier ice caps.
 The caves, therefore, are only accessible in winter when the water has run its course.
 New caves form each year, and in autumn, trained mountaineers head out to locate them.

 It is crucial that you wear good hiking shoes and warm clothing with waterproof outer layers, for even though the ice caves are gorgeous, they are mighty cold.
-The age-old ice is the colour of electric blue and white, and smooth to the touch where the summer rivers have melted and sculpted it to perfection.
+The age-old ice is the color of electric blue and white and smooth to the touch where the summer rivers have melted and sculpted it to perfection.

-You will spend between 45 minutes to an hour in and by the cave, depending on weather and glacier conditions.
-After your exploration, you will head back to Jökuslárlón where you'll have time to explore the lagoon and its surroundings before heading back to the city.
+Depending on weather and glacier conditions, you will spend between 45 minutes to an hour in and by the cave.
+After your exploration, you will head back to Jökuslárlón, where you'll have time to explore the lagoon and its surroundings before heading back to the city.

 You will arrive in Reykjavík in the evening, after dinner time.
 Please note that accommodation is not included for this night.

-The first stop of the day, however, will be at Europe's highest flowing hot spring, Deildartunghver.
+However, the first stop of the day will be at Europe's highest flowing hot spring, Deildartunghver.
 Surrounded by spectacular nature, this beautiful example of Iceland's geothermal activity is a fantastic place to drink in the landscapes and take some photos.

 After enjoying these beautiful sites, you'll make your way to your west Iceland accommodation.
 Be sure to keep an eye out for the Northern Lights if the sky is clear!

-Your journey will start at the cliffs of Gerðuberg, which are lined with hexagonal columns so perfectly formed that they seem to carved by hand; they are, in fact, the result of a volcanic eruption.
-Near to here is the beach of Ytri-Tunga, famous for being a favourite lounging spot for seals, as well as its yellow sands, which are a rare sight in Iceland.
+Your journey will start at the cliffs of Gerðuberg, which are lined with hexagonal columns so perfectly formed that they seem to be carved by hand.
+They are, in fact, the result of a volcanic eruption.
+Near to here is the beach of Ytri-Tunga, famous for being a favorite lounging spot for seals and its yellow sands, which are a rare sight in Iceland.

 You will next arrive at the fishing villages of Arnarstapi and Hellnar.
-The effect the powerful waves of the Atlantic have had on the lava at the coast here have led to some stunning formations and features, not least the Gatklettur rock arch.
+The effect of the Atlantic's powerful waves on the lava at the coast here has led to some stunning formations and features, not least the Gatklettur rock arch.

-You will then head to the black sand beach of Djúpalónssandur, home to four ancient lifting stones which for centuries were used to test the strength of the region's fishermen.
+You will then head to the black sand beach of Djúpalónssandur, home to four ancient lifting stones that were used to test the strength of the region's fishermen for centuries.
 Your guide will let you see how suited you would have been to this dangerous way of life.

-You will then head on to Vatnshellir, a 7000-year-old lava cave with a depth of 200 metres.
+You will then head on to Vatnshellir, a 7000-year-old lava cave with a depth of 656 feet (200 meters).
 Here, you have the option to partake in a caving tour, in which you will descend into the depths to see the fascinating geology up close.
 A caving tour in this area is particularly special, as Snæfellsjökull was the setting to the Jules Verne novel 'A Journey to the Centre of the Earth', adding some fantasy to the adventure.

 Next, you will travel onwards to Kirkjufell mountain, one of the most widely photographed natural features in the whole of Iceland.
-It's easy to see why; the mountain's unique shape and charming surrounding scenery make this any photographer's paradise.
-This fact was not overlooked by the makes of Game of Thrones; it is clearly featured in several episodes throughout Season Seven.
+It's easy to see why.
+The mountain's unique shape and charming surrounding scenery make it any photographer's paradise.
+This fact was not overlooked by the Game of Thrones production team.
+Kirkjufell is clearly featured in several episodes throughout Season Seven.

 You will begin your return journey to Reykjavík, passing through some beautiful fjords, and will arrive in the evening.
-From here, you're free to explore Reykjavik's colourful nightlife.
+From here, you're free to explore Reykjavik's colorful nightlife.